MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Conclusion

 \section{Conclusion}

-The purpose of the present study was to investigate the problem of user identity linkages between multiple social networks.
-A high-precision method for user identity discovery can significantly improve the reliability of AI applications such as recommender systems, search engines, information diffusion predictions, cyber identity, and criminal stalking, etc. Hence, this work has constructed a novel semi-supervised model, namely MAUIL, to seek the potential user identity between two arbitrary social networks.
-Semi-supervision insight greatly reduces the model's dependence on data annotation.
-Compared with other models, MAUIL synthesizes three kinds of user attributes, i.e., character-level, word-level, and topic-level attributes, and network structure features to obtain the best Hit-precision scores for the UIL problem.
+The purpose of the present study was to investigate the problem of user identity linkage between multiple social networks.
+A high-precision method for user identity discovery can significantly improve the reliability of AI applications such as recommender systems, search engines, information diffusion predictions, cyber identity and criminal stalking.
+Hence, this work has constructed a novel semisupervised model, namely, MAUIL, to seek the potential user identity between two attributed social networks.
+Semisupervision insight greatly reduces the model's dependence on data annotation.
+Compared with other models, MAUIL synthesizes three kinds of user attributes, i.e., character-level, word-level and topic-level attributes and network structure features, to obtain the best Hit-precision scores for the UIL problem.
 The experimental analysis shows that the combination of different text features in social networks can significantly improve the resolution accuracy of the problem.
-On the other hand, the RCCA based linear projections designed in MAUIL revealed that maximizing the correlations between available feature vectors from different views benefits to find the same natural persons across multiple social networks.
-The method of feature correlation space is likely to be a potential means to break the link accuracy points required for AI applications.
+Additionally, the RCCA-based linear projections designed in MAUIL revealed that maximizing the correlations between available feature vectors from different views has benefits in finding the same natural persons across multiple social networks.

-This study extensively evaluates the proposed model on two real-world data sets of social networks and coauthor networks.
-The results show the superior performance of MAUIL by comprehensive comparison with state-of-the-art baseline methods.
-A limitation of this study is that the data set WD in this paper is merely a subset of the current social networks with the similar structure distribution.
-We don't have the privacy rights to get the full data.
-However, the more data in the deep learning domain, the higher the score.
-Finally, this paper exposes the complete program code and data sets as a complement.
-We recommend the suggested UIL problem-solving framework and technical update directions for other researchers.
+This study extensively evaluated the proposed model on two real-world datasets of social networks and coauthor networks.
+The results show the superior performance of MAUIL by a comprehensive comparison with state-of-the-art baseline methods.
+A limitation of this study is that the dataset WD in this paper is merely a subset of the current social networks with similar structure distributions.
+We don't have the privacy rights to obtain the full data.
+Finally, this paper complimentarily provides the complete program code and datasets.
+We highly recommend the suggested UIL problem-solving framework and technical update directions for other interested researchers.